Additive normal tempered stable processes for equity derivatives and power law scaling: The model

-where $\mu, \sigma$ are two real parameters ($\mu \in \mathbb{R}, \sigma \in \mathbb{R}^+$), while $\varphi$ is obtained by imposing the martingale condition on $F_t (T)$. $W_t$ is a Brownian motion and $S_t$ is a L\'evy tempered stable subordinator independent from the Brownian motion with variance per unit of time $k$.
+where $\eta, \sigma$ are two real parameters ($\eta \in \mathbb{R}, \sigma \in \mathbb{R}^+$), while $\varphi$ is obtained by imposing the martingale condition on $F_t (T)$.\footnote{A parametrization scheme of the drift in terms of $\eta$ can be suitable for some applications: $\eta$ controls the volatility \textit{skew}.
+In particular, it can be proven that for $\eta =0$ the smile is symmetric, i.e. the implied volatility \textit{skew} is zero \citep[see, e.g.][Prop. p.21]{baviera2007}. } $W_t$ is a Brownian motion and $S_t$ is a L\'evy tempered stable subordinator independent from the Brownian motion with variance per unit of time $k$.
 Examples of LTS subordinators are the Inverse Gaussian process for NIG or the Gamma process for VG.
-In some applications, a different parametrization scheme is more suitable: